Burj Khalifa: Controversies

-Death
+Incidents

-On 10 May 2011, an Asian worker in his mid-30s jumped to his death from the 147th floor onto the 108th floor's deck.
-Dubai police said he killed himself because his company refused to let him leave.
+On 10 May 2011, an Asian migrant worker in his mid-30s jumped to his death from the 147th floor onto the 108th floor's deck.
+Dubai police said he killed himself because his company refused to let him leave the country.

-On 18 May 2015, Dubai police disputed a report that a Portuguese tourist fell to her death from the Burj Khalifa the prior November 16, saying she fell from Jumeirah Lakes Towers.
-Emails obtained by Nine News from Portugal's embassy in the UAE indicated she jumped from the 148th floor of the Burj Khalifa.
+On 18 May 2015, Dubai police disputed a report that a Portuguese tourist named Laura Vanessa Nunes fell to her death from the Burj Khalifa the prior 16 November, claiming that she fell from the Jumeirah Lake Towers.
+Nine News obtained emails from Portugal's embassy in the UAE under freedom of information laws, which indicated that the female tourist jumped from the 148th floor of the Burj Khalifa.

 Labour

 The Burj Khalifa was built primarily by workers from South Asia and East Asia.
 This is generally because the current generation of UAE locals prefer governmental jobs and do not have an attitude favouring private sector employment.
 On 17 June 2008, there were about 7,500 skilled workers employed at the construction site.
 Press reports indicated in 2006 that skilled carpenters at the site earned £4.34 a day, and labourers earned £2.84.
 According to a BBC investigation and a Human Rights Watch report, the workers were housed in abysmal conditions, and worked long hours for low pay.
-During construction, only one construction-related death was reported.
+During construction, one construction-related death was reported.
 Workplace injuries and deaths in the UAE are poorly documented, according to Human Rights Watch.

 In March 2006 about 2,500 workers, upset over buses that were delayed for the end of their shifts, protested and triggered a riot, damaging cars, offices, computers, and construction equipment.
 A Dubai Interior Ministry official said the rioters caused almost £500,000 in damage.
 Most of the workers involved in the riot returned the following day but refused to work.

 New Year's Eve

-Emaar New Year's Eve is an annual event held every 31 December at Burj Khalifa, the World's tallest building in Dubai, the United Arab Emirates, organized by Emaar.